 Camino Francés (French way)

-This is the most common route for hikers to take.
+This is the most common route of all the different routes of Camino de Santiago for hikers to take.
+More than 60% of all the pilgrims choose this way to walk.
 It crosses through Northern Spain starting at St. Jean Pied de Port or Ronchesvalles.
 This path has the most number of accommodations to stay at.
-The entire path is lined with yellow arrow markers and the distances between each major town is a reasonable amount to cover for one day, which is why this is the most popular of the hikes.
+The entire path is well signed with yellow arrow markers and the distances between each major town is a reasonable amount to cover for one day, which is why this is the most popular of the hikes.